 My current research projects include the history of African American public higher education and the development of African American school achievement in the twentieth century.

-- Parker, L., Hood, S., & Anderson, J. D. (in press).
-Racial desegregation in higher education.
-New York: Teachers College Press.
+- Parker, L., Hood, S., Anderson, J. Racial desegregation in higher education.
+Teachers College Press: New York.